Disclaimer: This is Untrue.

 *

-"Inanna in Wikipedia"
+"Inanna on Wikipedia"

 https://en.wikipedia.org/wiki/Inanna